Installing a Go Development Environment¶

 - Run the

 .exeinstaller.
-On most screens you can click Next, but note: - Editor: choose "Visual Studio Code as Git's default editor" (if already installed).
+On most screens you can click Next, but note: - Editor: select "nano" if it not the default (you can change it later).

 - PATH: select "Git from the command line and also from 3rd-party software".